herbsjs/herbsjs.github.io/docs/introduction/getting-started.md

 In those links you will find how to use Herbs and build awesome API's and how to consume inside front-end applications

 We also provide a [template](https://github.com/herbsjs/todolist-on-herbs/generate) to use with this repository

-## How to contribute

-If you would like to help contribute to this repository, please see [CONTRIBUTING](https://github.com/herbsjs/todolist-on-herbs/blob/master/.github/CONTRIBUTING.md)

 ## Next steps